echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic (see {{I-D.draft-taddei-smart-cless-introduction}}.
+In such circumstances, requiring software or custom configurations to be installed on those devices may be problematic (see {{I-D.draft-taddei-smart-cless-introduction}}).

 This is why network security solutions are required and this is why ECH preventing the access to the SNI makes it impossible for blue teams to defend (see the next sections for details).

-Finally there is a major lack of manpower in cybersecurity with a lack of professionalization which is not compensated anymore by the vocational aspect of cybersecurity so far, so any expansion of technical requirements that ECH would cause will exacerbate the problem.
+Finally there is a major lack of manpower in cybersecurity with a lack of professionalization which is not compensated anymore by the vocational aspect of cybersecurity so far, so any expansion of technical requirements caused by ECH will exacerbate the problem.

 All the above conditions are weighing on capabilities to defend, both: